rbreaves/kinto/README.md

 ## Donations

 If you like or appreciate this project then please consider donating to my [Amazon wishlist](https://smile.amazon.com/hz/wishlist/ls/3EVXR21VFKD9Z?ref_=wl_share).
-There are gift cards and various foreign language keyboards I would to extend & ensure compatibility with.
+There are gift cards and various foreign language keyboards I would use to extend & ensure compatibility with.

 ## How to install (Linux)